Bristol Schools Arts Fund

 The award is advertised annually through Luke’s social media and via Spike Island.

 In 2019 Luke Jerram funded the transformation of the outside of the Bokamoso Arts Centre in Maokeng Kroonstad, South Africa.
 Working with Sello Molefi, they worked with a local artist and community to transform the building from plain concrete box to a colourful and inviting place.

-This model of Coronavirus – COVID-19 was commissioned 8 weeks before the pandemic by a university in America to reflect their current and future research, and its focus on solving global challenges.
+This model of SARS Cov-2– COVID-19 was commissioned 8 weeks before the pandemic by a university in America to reflect their current and future research, and its focus on solving global challenges.

 Luke says: “This artwork is a tribute to the scientists and medical teams who are working collaboratively across the world to try to slow the spread of the virus.
 It is vital we attempt to slow the spread of coronavirus by working together globally, so our health services can manage this pandemic.”

 “Helping to communicate the form of the virus to the public, the artwork has been created as an alternative representation to the artificially coloured imagery received through the media.
 In fact, viruses have no colour as they are smaller than the wavelength of light.”

 An edition of 5 of these artworks are being made and sold to museums and private collectors, with all profits going to Médecins Sans Frontières (MSF) who are assisting developing countries deal with the fallout of the pandemic.